greggelong/complexity/README.md

 rules to do a simple computation of a majority was really fascinating and gets at the heart

-of how complexity and levels of meaning.
+of how we can understand emergent complexity and order at levels of meaning.

 At the rule level it was impossible to see the computation

 but at a higher level boundaries in the space time of the plot the computation took

 on a meaning.
 Really reminds me of the big issues in  Hofstadter concerning the mind and nature.

-My Wolfram live
+My Wolfram live:

 https://greggelong.github.io/wolfram_CA_input/

-A philosophical text adventure game of life
+A philosophical text adventure game of life:

 https://editor.p5js.org/greggelong/present/ox4IIE3yt

-My version of the game of life that you can step back a generation
+My version of the game of life that you can step back a generation:

 https://greggelong.github.io/game-of-life-p5js/